brizvi4/Credit_Risk_Analysis/README.md

 ## Summary

-From the results, we can see that the highest balanced accuracy score is for Easy Ensemble AdaBoost Classifier.
+From the results, we can see that the highest balanced accuracy score (0.93166) is for Easy Ensemble AdaBoost Classifier.
+The precision and f1 scores for predicting high risk loans is still very low.
+Low precisions means that there are many fasle positives.
+This means that manmy people who were actually low risks were predicted hish risks and therfore might have been rejected.
+I would conclude by saying that a model other than these 6 models should be used.